Manodhayan/LoRaWAN/Node/readme.md

 <b>Note: Further steps suits only for Adafruit Feather 32u4</b>
  ## Step 4: Configure LoRa Node*
  This is the most important step.
-You might need datasheet for you node.
+You might need datasheet of your node.
 Make sure you are using Adafruit Feather 32u4 and verify the pin numbers.
- Find this chunk of code and do the verification.
+ Find this chunk of code and do the verification with the datasheet.
  ```
  const lmic_pinmap lmic_pins = {
     .nss = 8,